kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

+Kora is a cloud-oriented server-side framework and offers many different modules for quickly building applications such as HTTP server, Kafka consumers, database abstraction in the form of repositories and much more.

-Kora provides all the tools needed for modern Java/Kotlin development:
+Kora provides all the tools needed for modern Java/Kotlin server-side development:

 - Dependency injection and inversion at compile time via annotations
 - Declarative components generation at compile time via annotations